Spertiniite

 Spertiniite is a rare copper hydroxide mineral.
-Chemically it is copper(II) hydroxide with formula Cu(OH)2.
-It occurs as blue to blue green tabular orthorhombic crystal aggregates in a secondary alkaline environment altering chalcocite.
-Associated minerals include chalcocite, atacamite, native copper, diopside, grossular and vesuvianite.
+Chemically, it is copper(II) hydroxide with the formula Cu(OH)2.
+It occurs as blue to blue-green tabular orthorhombic crystal aggregates in a secondary alkaline environment altering chalcocite.
+Associated minerals include chalcocite, atacamite, native copper, diopside, grossular, and vesuvianite.

 Discovery and occurrence

-It was first described in 1981 for an occurrence in the Jeffrey quarry of the Johns-Manville mine, Asbestos, Estrie, Québec.
+It was first described in 1981 for an occurrence in the Jeffrey Mine of the Johns-Manville mine, Val-des-Sources, Quebec.
 It was named for mine geologist Francesco Spertini (born 1937).
 In addition to the type locality, it has also been reported from Mont Saint-Hilaire, Quebec; Ely, White Pine County, Nevada; and Bisbee, Cochise County, Arizona.
 It has been reported from Dzhezkazgan, Kazakhstan; from slag at Juliushutte, Astfeld, Harz Mountains, Germany; and from Tsumeb, Namibia.

 A 2006 study has produced evidence the blue mineral chrysocolla may be a microscopic mixture of spertiniite, amorphous silica and water.